AhmedNasserSh/SmoothPicker/README.md

 pod 'SmoothPicker'
 ```

-## Author

-ahmed.nasser2310@gmail.com, ahmed.nasser2310@gmail.com

-## License

-SmoothPicker is available under the MIT license.
-See the LICENSE file for more info.
-# SmoothPicker
+# Usage

-Createe the view either by storyboard or by frame
+Create the view either by storyboard or by frame
 <br />

 ```